Traveling to Amsterdam on a Budget

 Van Gogh Museum Amsterdam

-Amsterdam offers an amazing lineup of museums, around 70.
+Amsterdam is renowned for its world-class museums, offering a rich tapestry of art, history, and culture.
 You can spend an entire day wandering around.
 The Rijksmuseum Museum houses one of the most interesting history collections.
-The Stedelijk museum, instead, is one of the world’s richest collections of contemporary art, with ninety thousand modern paintings, sculptures, photographs, graphics and designs.
+The Stedelijk museum, instead, is one of the world’s richest collections of contemporary art, with over 90K modern paintings, sculptures, photographs, graphics and designs.
+The Van Gogh Museum is a must-visit for art enthusiasts, showcasing the largest collection of Van Gogh’s works in the world.
+For those interested in history, the Anne Frank House provides a poignant and immersive experience, offering a glimpse into the life of Anne Frank during World War II.

 GET TICKETS